 Your homeschool must be privately controlled.
 (In other words, a public school or other government agency cannot operate a homeschool program.)

 4. Provide the required period of instruction.

 Your homeschool program must provide at least 875 hours of instruction each school year (July 1 to June 30).
 Keep track of your hours well enough that you could document 875 hours of instruction per year.
-Your records showing your student received 875 hours of instruction for each of his or her four years of high school should be maintained in your permanent records.
+HSLDA recommends permanently maintaining records showing that your student received 875 hours of instruction for each of his or her four years of high school.

 5. Teach the required subjects

 You must provide instruction in the following subjects:

 - social studies,